-- .
-Buil must bounce over the net and before the service: line.
-If playing on a court with line markings, the ball must also travel diagonally on court into the apposte service box. - .
-If the ball bounces out or does not go over the net, you have a second serve. - .
-If the ball hits the net and bounces in, it is called a "let" and they have their first serve again. - .
-If a pupil fails to hit their serve 'w' after second serve, the point is dwarded to their opponent. - playing against or the situation.
+- · Ball must bounce over the net and before the service line.
+If playing on a court with line markings, the ball must also travel diagonally on court into the opposite service bax. - · If the ball bounces out or does not go over the net, you have a second serve. - · If the ball hits the net and bounces in, it is called a 'let' and they have their first serve again. - · If a pupil fails to hit their serve 'in' after second serve, the point is awarded to their apparent.